ydx1013/FigureYa/README.md

 Click any HTML link to open and browse the content directly in your browser.
 Each FigureYa folder may contain one or more HTML files, all accessible and viewable online.

-If you want the input or output files, you can browse them online by navigating to the `@ying-ge/FigureYa/` directory and opening the folders starting with `FigureYa`.
+If you want to see the input or output files, you can browse them online by navigating to the [`github.com/ying-ge/FigureYa/`](https://github.com/ying-ge/FigureYa/) directory and opening the folders starting with `FigureYa`.
-Alternatively, you can download the corresponding zip package for offline use (see the next section for zip file details).
+Alternatively, you can download the individual FigureYa zip package for offline use (see the next section for zip file details).

 # 📦 Downloading Individual FigureYa Folders
 All FigureYa folders are compressed as individual zip files for convenient downloading.
 To download a specific FigureYa folder:

-1. Navigate to the [`@ying-ge/FigureYa/compressed`](https://github.com/ying-ge/FigureYa/tree/main/compressed) directory in this repository on GitHub.
+1. Navigate to the [`github.com/ying-ge/FigureYa/compressed`](https://github.com/ying-ge/FigureYa/tree/main/compressed) directory in this repository on GitHub.
-2. Find the zip file with the name corresponding to the folder you want (e.g., `FigureYa123.zip`).
+2. Find the zip file with the name corresponding to the folder you want (e.g., `FigureYa123mutVSexpr.zip`).
 3. Click on the zip file to open its details page.
 4. Click the **Download** or **Raw** button to download the zip file to your computer.